 Nothing says Fall like a warm, sweet and buttery apple crisp!

 I’ve been making my favorite recipe for apple crisp ever since I found it in Gourmet’s October 2002 issue.
 My daughters were 11, 9 and 5 at the time and they and a few of their friends piled into my minivan (boy, how times have changed!) and off we went for our annual apple picking excursion to Dr Davies Farm.
-Every year afterwards (up to a certain age anyways), the girls would help me prepare — and eat! — a big batch of this slightly orange-scented and deliciously sweet apple crisp.
+Every year the girls would help me prepare — and eat! — a big batch of our favorite, slightly orange-scented and deliciously sweet apple crisp.

 Today is my youngest daughter’s 21st birthday.
 (Happy Birthday Jolie!!)
 In honor of this special occasion, in which she is now legally able to drink wine, I am pairing the apple crisp with a Gewurztraminer from the Alsace wine region.
 Why Gewurztraminer, besides that I love saying the word (guh-voorts-truh-meener)?
 Because this exuberant white wine is rich and spicy, full of ginger and tropical fruits like lychee and passionfruit, as well as pepper and cloves.
 But it also has a strong backbone of acidity, a tartness that cuts through and complements the sweetness of the apple crisp.
 See some of my favorite Alsace Gewurztraminers, ranging from dry to slightly sweet, following the recipe.